byu-cs329/hw0-tooling/README.md

 # Intro

 The goal of this homework is to install the core tooling that is used throughout the semester and to learn its basic functionality: build (Maven), revision control (Git Feature Branch Workflow), code documentation (JavaDoc), lint-ing (CheckStyle), and logging (SLF4J).
-Many of the steps require research to complete.
-This lack of specificity is intentional, and students are encouraged to use the Internet to fill in the missing gaps.
+Many of the steps require research to complete and lack specificity.
+Use the TAs, Slack, and peers early rather than spend hours trying to figure something out.
+Tooling is a pain, but once it works, it is amazing.

 At the end of this homework, a student should be able to: